vivaria/edisonrul.ing/docs/source/cards/prepare-to-strike-back.md

-# PREPARE TO STRIKE BACK
+# Prepare To Strike Back

 *   The effect of “Prepare to Strike Back” can be chained to.
 *   The damage from “Prepare to Strike Back” is effect damage, not battle damage.